momentohq/public-dev-docs/docs/learn/how-it-works/expire-data-with-ttl.md

 sidebar_position: 3
 sidebar_class_name: sidebar-item-develop-ttl
 sidebar_label: Expiring data with TTL
-title: Expiring data with Time to Live (TTL) in Momento Serverless Cache
+title: Expiring data with Time to Live (TTL)
 description: Learn about expiring data from a cache using Time to Live (TTL) in Momento Serverless Cache
 slug: /learn/how-it-works/expire-data-with-ttl
 ---